AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-01-24-annotating-large-datasets-with-tensorflow-object-detection-api.md

 ## Predicting Annotations

 The [pascal-voc-writer](https://github.com/AndrewCarterUK/pascal-voc-writer) library can be used to generate annotations in the PASCAL VOC file format.
+It has a simple to use API, and the code below shows an example of adding a 'cat' annotation to an image.

+{% highlight python %}
+from pascal_voc_writer import Writer

+writer = Writer('path/to/img.jpg', 800, 400)
+writer.addObject('cat', 100, 100, 200, 200)
+writer.save('path/to/img.xml')
+{% endhighlight %}

-The [`annotate.py` file in the example repository](https://github.com/AndrewCarterUK/tf-example-object-detection-api-race-cars/blob/master/annotate.py) adapts the [inference example from the official documentation](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb) to create annotations rather than image visualisations.
+The [`annotate.py` file in the example repository](https://github.com/AndrewCarterUK/tf-example-object-detection-api-race-cars/blob/master/annotate.py) uses this library to adapt the [inference example from the official documentation](https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb) to create PASCAL VOC annotation files rather than image visualisations.

 The threshold score for an annotation to be produced can be optimised to suit the dataset and the needs of the operator.
 The threshold score should balance the frequency of unhelpful annotations against the miss rate.
 If removing unhelpful annotations is easier for the operator than generating missed ones, a lower threshold score should be used to reflect this.